 Read the bios of your favorite pro players and chances are they first picked up a stick before they even turned 10.
-(If you don’t believe me, take a look at this ridiculously cute photo of a young Rafa!)
 So why not introduce your wee ones to the best sport on earth?
 Getting started young has many long-term benefits for all playing levels, not just those who aspire to be a grand slam champ – it enhances coordination, teaches sportsmanship, strengthens bones, and can be a real confidence booster…not to mention is fun for the whole family and a great way for kids to make new friends!
 Added bonus: the cost of playing tennis is on the lower end of the sports spectrum, so read on for what you’ll need to know before you take junior to a court.

 Even with all the energy, they have to expend, future champions 8 and under would have trouble conquering a regulation court.
 This group plays on a shorter court that measures in at 36’ x 18’ (roughly one-quarter of a full-size court), with the net being 2’9” at the center.
 Combine shorter courts with shorter players and you’ll want to stock up on balls that are slower and have a lower bounce so they can stay within their strike zone.